elannasinada/hive-microservices/README.md

 ## Lessons Learned

-🧠 Through the development of DevVault, I've gained valuable insights and expertise, including:
+🧠 Through the development of Hive, I've gained valuable insights and expertise, including:

 - Proficiency in **Spring Boot** and **microservices architecture**. 💪
 - Implementation of secure user authentication with **JWT**. 🔐